 - code metrics

-An NDepend full-featured trial can be download to assess your .NET code quality and structure or reverse-engineer any mysterious .NET DLL.
-Here the dependency diagram obtained in 5 seconds (analysis + graph layout) from the ScreenToGif.exe assembly.
+An NDepend full-featured trial can be downloaded to assess your .NET code quality and structure or reverse-engineer any mysterious .NET DLL.
+Here the dependency diagram is obtained in 4 seconds (analysis + graph layout) from the ScreenToGif.exe assembly.

 NDepend and ILSpy collaboration: .NET decompilation on steroid

-Since version 2022.1.0 NDepend proposes an ILSpy plugin.
+Since 2022, NDepend has proposed an ILSpy plugin.
 This way the tools are collaborating both ways:

 - Select the code element in ILSpy